Seeing Duke in a Whole New Color

 David Petersen has spent his entire life figuring out how to compensate for his color blindness.
 It wasn’t until a routine sports physical in junior high that he even realized he saw the world differently than most.
 But by then, he’d already learned to take shapes and slight differences in hues into account when looking at road signs or, eventually, working on computer wiring.

 Working for Duke’s Office of Information Technology (OIT) help desk, Petersen spends most of his days covering anything from password resets to software and email issues.
-But earlier this fall, he found himself in the right place at the right time while manning the help desk at The Link Teaching and Learning Center, located in Duke’s Bostock Library on its main campus.
+But earlier this fall, he found himself in the right place at the right time while manning the help desk at The Link Teaching and Learning Center, located in Duke’s Perkins Library on its main campus.

 August Burns, business manager for Duke’s Fitzpatrick Institute for Photonics (FIP), was delivering some glasses made by a company called EnChroma to be catalogued and labeled.
 When she mentioned that they were glasses designed to help with certain challenges posed by color blindness, Petersen perked up and mentioned that he was color blind.